 We are voluntarily increasing the area of bird seed mixes and wild flowers so that we can manage them to best suit the environment.
-A range of environmental and biodiversity Key Performance Indicators (KPIs) are being agreed with Velcourt to ensure that whilst improving productivity and operational performance of the dairy operation we also increase our environmental performance.
+A range of environmental and biodiversity Key Performance Indicators (KPIs) are being agreed to ensure that whilst improving productivity and operational performance of the dairy operation we also increase our environmental performance.
 The aim is to have a balanced scorecard which supports a viable and sustainable business model.

 Our holdings comprise 30 tenanted farms, two share farms and two in-hand farms.
 Our tenant farms range in size from 150-acre dairy holdings to 750-acre mixed units.

 Increasingly, our tenant farms are choosing to diversify by bringing additional income to the farm from a range of enterprises including B&B, horse livery and industrial storage.
 In our commitment to a viable farming community we provide full support for enterprises such as these when they are based on sound business models and do not compromise the core agricultural business.